tburrows13/SpidertronEnhancements/README.md

 ### Spidertron remote pipette

 Press `Shift + Q` whilst hovering your cursor over a spidertron to select a remote from your inventory connected to that spidertron.
 If no connected remotes are found then an unconnected remote will be selected and connected (you can turn this off in **Per player** settings).
+If you aren't hovering your cursor over a spidertron, it will pick a remote connected to the spidertron you are driving.

 ### Open vehicle inventories directly
-Press `Shift + E` whilst in a vehicle (not just a spidertron!) to open its inventory.
+Press `Shift + E` whilst holding a spidertron remote to open the inventory of the connected spidertron.
+If not holding a remote, it will open the inventory of the vehicle (not just a spidertron!) you are driving.
+Spidertron inventories will never be forcibly closed, no matter how far away the spidertron becomes from the player.

 ### Spidertron inventory sort